ChemTalk

 Polymers and Monomers

-In chemistry and biology a broad term for a single subunit in a chain is a monomer.
-Monomer’s are the smallest building blocks.
+In chemistry and biology, a broad term for a single subunit in a chain is a monomer.
+Monomers are the smallest building blocks.
 Two monomers put together create a dimer.
-Dimers are also just two subunits of a chain.
-Trimer’s link three subunits (monomers) together.
-Finally, the polymer is many of those subunits linked together.
-Each time two monomers link together to form a dimer, they go through a process known as dehydration synthesis.
-Similarly, two dimers (or larger chains) linking together go through the same process.
+Thus, dimers are two subunits of a chain.
+Trimers, likewise, link three subunits (monomers) together.
+Finally, the polymer consists of many of those subunits linked together.

 Dehydration synthesis

-Amino acids are the monomers of proteins.
-By removing water, they form long chains of amide bonds through dehydration synthesis reactions.
 Peptide bonding is when amino acids link together.
-When just two amino acids bond this is a peptide bond, but when multiple amino acids bond together they from a polypeptide.
+When just two amino acids bond, they share a peptide bond.
+When multiple amino acids bond together, they form a polypeptide.

 Amino Acids to Protein